Training, Supervision, And Certification Programs

-List the 8 foundational principles underlying the Child-Centered Play Therapy Method
+1) List the eight foundational principles underlying the Child-Centered Play Therapy (CCPT) Method

-- Describe the inclusionary and exclusionary criteria for utilizing Child-Centered Play Therapy
+2) Describe the inclusionary and exclusionary criteria for utilizing Child-Centered play therapy

-- Distinguish and apply the 5 types of empathic responses utilized in play therapy sessions
+4) Distinguish and apply the five types of empathic responses utilized in play therapy sessions

-- Describe how to apply the 3-stage limit-setting process used with children in play therapy
+7) Describe how to apply the 3-step limit-setting process used with children in play therapy

 - History of play therapy